 Figure 7.4 Report Preview

 7.3 Files

-Activate the file you want to print out and select File-Print on the menu bar.
+Activate the file you want to print out and select File-Print.
 The following window appears:

 Figure 7.5 Output Options The dialog window in figure 7.5 has the same functions as the one in figure 7.3.
 Note that as some of the files are very large, it is recommended to highlight the data you want to print out before printing.